Princeton-LSI-ResearchComputing/tracebase/INSTALL.md

     [Service]
     Environment="DJANGO_SETTINGS_MODULE=TraceBase.settings.dev"

-The restart apache.
+Then restart apache.

-Doing this gives you access to the Django Debug Toolbar and a few debug messages (notably in the advanced search).
+Doing this provides access to the Django Debug Toolbar and a few debug messages (notably in the advanced search).

-NOTE: You do not need to set `DJANGO_SETTINGS_MODULE` on any production server.
+NOTE: There is no need to set `DJANGO_SETTINGS_MODULE` on any production server.
 It's default is `TraceBase.settings.prod`.

 ## Authorization and Security